haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

 ![manifest.json](https://mdn.mozillademos.org/files/13669/webextension-anatomy.png){:height="500px" style="display: block; margin: 0 auto"}

+Add-ons have it's own permission system describing how much we can interfere with web pages.
+We need a permission called `"activeTab"`, which was set already by the author.

 There are three different types of JavaScript code when talking about extensions:

 | Name  | Properties |